1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 We have referred earlier to the Dot beneath the Ba, the Nuqta, the primordial point representing the Hidden Essence of God.
 When this Essence expresses itself, its first manifestation is as the letter ‘Alif, symbolizing the Origin.
 The ‘Alif is, felicitously, the beginning of the Name, ‘Allah’, which is written (‘Alif - lam -lam - ha) as follows, from right to left:

 The ‘Alif, is a vertical downward stroke of the Pen (al-Kalam, the figurative instrument of revelation), and represents the metaphysical descent of God from the Hidden Essence into the realm of the manifest.
 What is veiled in the Essence is thereby revealed in form as Being – the substance of Love.
 It is unconnected to the letters which follow, denoting the transcendent quality of divine Being.
 Its detachment does not negate its nature of love, rather it affirms that detachment is the foundation of compassion.
-The remaining strokes of the Name, the vertical repetitions of ‘lam’ and the terminus of the circular ‘ha’, can also be understood as replicating a spiritual passage – of the Spirit as soul from its emanation into the world, the domain of remembrance and forgetfulness, of ‘ups and downs’ (the two ‘lams’ in upward and downward strokes, respectively), on to its eventual expiration in metaphysical Nothingness (the ‘ha’) and the return to Essence.
+The remaining cursive strokes of the Name, the vertical repetitions of ‘lam’ and the terminus of the circular ‘ha’, can also be understood as replicating a spiritual passage – of the Spirit as soul from its emanation into the world, the domain of remembrance and forgetfulness, of ‘ups and downs’ (the two ‘lams’ in upward and downward strokes, respectively), on to its eventual expiration in metaphysical Nothingness (the ‘ha’) and the return to Essence.
 Similarly, the bodily motions of the salat or Muslim prayer, alternating between standing, bowing, rising and eventual prostration, also resonate with this spiritual journey of the soul.
 All that is bestowed with life by the inspiring Breath of the All-Merciful (An-Nafas Ar-Rahmani) must inevitably close in a final moment of expiration, returning thereby to the Source whence it emerged.

 While Allah is ineffable and beyond human grasp, through manifestation and by the grace of His loving nature, Allah, as the source of love and peace can be known through a return to the soul’s cardial Center for, as Islam teaches, Allah resides in the Heart.
 And while unmanifest Essence cannot itself be known, its manifest reality can be known.
 The teaching is consistent with all the faith traditions.
 For example: ‘I am Atmā, the Self, residing in the heart of all beings’ (Bhagavad Gita, 10:20); ‘This entire cosmic manifestation is pervaded by Me in My unmanifest form.
 All living beings dwell in Me, but I do not dwell in them.’
 (Bhagavad Gita, 9:4) ‘The kingdom of God is within you’ (Luke, 17:21).
-The non-theistic faith traditions, while they do not expressly speak of God, affirm that the path to peace is inward, to the source of compassion.
+The non-theistic faith traditions, while they do not expressly speak of God, affirm that the path to peace is inward, to the ontological source of compassion.
 Thus, for example: ‘Peace comes from within.
 Do not seek it without.’
 (Dhammapada, 39); and: “Attain complete emptiness, Hold fast to stillness.
 The ten thousand things stir about; I only watch for their going back.
 Things grow and grow, But each goes back to its root.
 Going back to the root is stillness.
 This means returning to what is.”
 (Tao, 16)

-The divine Name ‘Allah’ is invoked in some esoteric practices through an intake of breath (inspiration) followed by a release (expiration), as a reminder not only of the gift of life and dependence of Man on God, but also as a form of awareness of the living Presence of the Spirit as it alternates in expansion and contraction from the innermost Center to the outermost circumference.
+The divine Name ‘Allah’ is invoked in some esoteric practices through an intake of breath (inspiration) followed by a release (expiration), as a reminder not only of the gift of life and dependence of Man on God, but also as a form of awareness of the living Presence of the Spirit as it alternates in expansion (bast) and contraction (qabd) from the innermost Center to the outermost circumference.
 In some Sufi practices, the Name is also rhythmically chanted: ‘Al-Laah’, with an intake of breath on ‘Al’ and an outward release on ‘Laah’.
 The rhythmic repetition of these intonations or chants, with their sonorous reminders of, on the one hand, the cataphatic aspects of God (the term ‘al’ is a definite article in Arabic, hence the affirming of God in the theophany) (‘Wheresoever you turn, there is the Face of God’ – 2:115), and, on the other, of the apophatic aspects (the term ‘la’ is a negation in Arabic, hence denying any equivalence between the transcendent God and His creatures) (‘There is none like unto Him’ – 112:4), is a dhikr-Allah.
 This parallels the first half of the Shahada where the phrase ‘la ilaha’ (‘there is no god’) constitutes the apophatic negation, and the phrase ‘illa Allah’ (‘if not Allah’) is the cataphatic affirmation.
 These two aspects, the negation of the reductive ‘idol’ and the affirmation of the theophanic ‘icon’, are reminders within the sacred Name itself of the existential condition of Man, and of the primordial connections between Man and God and with the theophany.
 To invoke the Name is to be mindful not only of this reality but it is also, through the transformative alchemy of invocation, to partake of the divine nature, which is denoted by the terms ‘Rahman’ (All-Beneficent) and ‘Rahim’ (All-Merciful).
-The epithets are later repeated in the third verse of the Sura, underlining their significance, and it to the meaning of these attributes we turn next.
+The epithets in the Basmala are later repeated in the third verse of the Sura, underlining their significance, and it to the meaning of these attributes we turn next.

 THE DIVINE NATURE: THE RAHMAN-RAHIM MATRIX